Do You Pray for Our Leaders?

 Thanks to this example, we know God will forgive any sin as long as there is heartfelt repentance on the sinner’s part.
 We, as Christians, need to fight the good fight.
 Instead of complaining about our leaders, we need to pray for them.
 God is still in the business of doing miracles and changing hearts.
 His Word urges us to help lead our nation back to God.
 This world is full of empty promises and broken cisterns.
 Let us boldly speak the truth, offering the world Living Water that heals.

-How can you apply this Scripture to your situation?
 “I urge, then, first of all, that requests, prayers, intercession and thanksgiving be made for everyone—for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness.”
-(1 Timothy 2:1–2)
+1 Tim.
+2:1-2

-You are important to Kingdom work.
-Claim God’s promises when those in the public arena want to direct you in a different direction.
 “You are the salt of the earth.
 But if the salt loses its saltiness, how can it be made salty again?
 It is no longer good for anything, except to be thrown out and trampled by men.
 You are the light of the world.
 A city on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.”
-(Matthew 5:13–15)
+Matt.
+5:13-15

 Pray for our leaders.
 Pray that the Christians in this nation will live according to God’s Word and be an effective witness to Christ’s saving grace.
 Pray that God will lead our nation into repentance and restoration.